brikc/GettingDataCourseProject/README.md

 ## run_analysis.R

-Following are details on how the run_analysis.R script works.
+Following is an explanation of how the run_analysis.R script works.
 The script file also includes comments within it, explaining each step in detail.

 ### Getting the data
 - The script first downloads the source data file if it's not already available in the working directory.
 This source file is located here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 - Once the source data is downloaded and unzipped, the first step is to merge the training and the test sets to create one data set.
 The script reads in the following data tables:
--- UCI HAR Dataset/features.txt
+<br />-- UCI HAR Dataset/features.txt
--- UCI HAR Dataset/train/subject_train.txt
+<br />-- UCI HAR Dataset/train/subject_train.txt
--- UCI HAR Dataset/train/y_train.txt
+<br />-- UCI HAR Dataset/train/y_train.txt
--- UCI HAR Dataset/train/X_train.txt
+<br />-- UCI HAR Dataset/train/X_train.txt
--- UCI HAR Dataset/test/subject_test.txt
+<br />-- UCI HAR Dataset/test/subject_test.txt
--- UCI HAR Dataset/test/X_test.txt
+<br />-- UCI HAR Dataset/test/X_test.txt
--- UCI HAR Dataset/test/y_test.txt
+<br />-- UCI HAR Dataset/test/y_test.txt

 Note: The Intertial Signal files were deliberately excluded since they are subsequently removed from the data table per assignment requirements.